jrte/ribose/README.md

 More complex targets presenting domain-specific effectors can be implemented in a target class that extends `BaseTarget` and overrides the `ITarget` interface methods `String getName()` and `IEffector[] getEffectors()`.
 All effectors are provided with a reference to the containing target instance and an `IOutput` view for extracting named values as `byte[]`, integer, floating point, or Unicode `char[]` values, typically for inclusion in immutable value objects that are incorporated into the target model.
 ## Some Examples
 Here are some examples to get things started.
-These are abridged from the ginr source for the patterns in the ribose test suite.
+These are abridged from the ginr source for the patterns in the ribose test suite (`patterns/test/*.inr`).

 Ribose specializes ginr to accept only regular patterns comprised of ternary terms *(input, effector\[parameters\] ...)*, using the tape shifting operator `[]` to associate parameters with effectors (so `(X, Y[Z])` is equivalent to `(X, Y, Z)`).
 Such terms are combined and composed using regular operators to specify and recombine ribose transducers.
 Below, the `(X, Y, Z))$(0, 1 2) -> (X, Y Z)` operation uses the projection operator `$` to flatten effectors and parameters onto a single tape in canonical order.
 The `:prsseq` operator is then applied to verify that the pattern is a single-valued (subsequential) function sequentially mapping input to target effectors `X -> Y Z` and to provide a readable listing of the compiled FST transitions.
 ### Hello World